Updated on October 26, 2022

-The essential tool kit comes with everything in the basic toolkit plus scoring stylus, paper trimmer, and replacement blade for the trimmer.
+The essential tool kit comes with everything in the basic toolkit plus a scoring stylus, paper trimmer, and replacement blade for the trimmer.
 This is the perfect kit for paper crafters.

-Cricut Explore Air 2 Bundle
+Cricut Bundle Deals

 If you don’t yet have a Cricut machine, you can get some great deals on purchasing a machine with extra supplies.
-As of today (3/29/2017) you can get this Cricut Explore Air 2 Mint Machine + Ultimate Machine Set for only $299.99!

 I hope you now feel comfortable knowing what you will need to use your machine.
 My suggestion is to create a few projects with your new machine and from there figure out what will be helpful for your particular project needs.
-You can see all my Cricut related posts on my Cricut Project Page.
+You can see all my Cricut-related posts on my Cricut Project Page.

 You may also like: